Top Gear (2002 TV series): South Korea

 On 20 August 2011, the first series of the Korean version of Top Gear, produced by the XTM Channel, was aired with 13 episodes.
 On 8 April 2012, the second series of 10 episodes began.

 Past presenters are Kim Kap-soo, Jo Min-ki, Park Jun-gyu and Yeon Jung-hoon, with the current presenters being Ryu Si-won, Danny Ahn, and Kim Jin-pyo.
 The fourth series was launched in April 2013.

 China

 The first attempt at a Chinese Top Gear was in 2011.
 Fifteen minutes of the pilot leaked before the airdate but was promptly removed at the BBC's request.

 In May 2014, BBC announced that it has signed a deal with Honyee Media to produce a local version of Top Gear in China.
 On 13 November 2014, the first series of the Top Gear China premiered on Shanghai Dragon Television, presented by Cheng Lei, a veteran Chinese TV presenter, Richie Jen, a Taiwanese singer and actor, and Tian Liang, a former Olympic gold-medalist in diving.

+Finland

+In February 2024, a Finnish version of Top Gear was launched.